Life, and recovery, are multi-leveled dynamics. There

 perspectives.

-In order to change our experience of life we need
+In order to change our experience of life

-to do that it is vital to start practicing discernment - start practicing
+order to do that it is vital to start practicing discernment - start practicing

 picking the baby out of the bath water instead of swinging between reactive